Le Dernier Combat: Release and reception

-Colin Greenland reviewed The Last Battle for Imagine magazine, and stated that "Luc Besson's The Last Battle [...] is visually the most startling evocation of the struggling on after some devastating catastrophe, not least because it's in Cinemascope and black and white: an unusual combination, to say the least.
+In a contemporary review for The New York Times, Janet Maslin wrote in June 1984 that "[it is] a bravura first film, using the simplest means, yet managing to incorporate humor, pathos, suspense and even a well-articulated definition of basic human needs."
+Colin Greenland gave a mixed review of the film in Imagine magazine in October 1984, stating that "Luc Besson's The Last Battle [...] is visually the most startling evocation of the struggling on after some devastating catastrophe, not least because it's in Cinemascope and black and white: an unusual combination, to say the least.
 It's mysterious, it's violent, and it has a wild and fascinating beauty."
+Adding, "If I came away unsatisfied, it was [...] that the imaginative design and photography had been lavished on a very basic and unimaginitve plot."